jaclu/tmux-menus/docs/Debugging.md

 ## TMUX_MENUS_LOGGING_MINIMAL

-If set to 1 only errors and menu rendering times will be logged, practicall if a lot of logging has been enabled to temporarily dial it down
+Convenient if a lot of debugging is enabled to temporarily minimize/disable it

+- `1` - only calls to log_it_minimal() will be displayed, by default that is errors and menu rendering times
+- `2` - no logging at all

 ## TMUX_MENUS_HANDLER